Naomi Osaka reaches U.S. Open final with gutsy three-set win

 The serving clinic from both players continued in the second set until Brady, leading 4-3, found a breakthrough on just her second break chance of the match after a lengthy, bruising rally.

-She confidently served out the set to put Osaka’s place in the final momentarily in doubt.
+She confidently served out the set to put Osaka’s place in the final momentarily in doubt before the 2018 champion roared back in the third.

+Osaka has garnered a lot of attention for her activism amid the Black Lives Matter movement in the U.S. She withdrew from the Western & Southern Open last month, before agreeing to rejoin after the tournament suspended play for an entire day, and has worn a mask with the name of a victim of police violence or racial discrimination to the court for each of her U.S. Open matches.

+Her efforts are clearly resonating.
+Sybrina Fulton, the mother of Trayvon Martin — a 17-year-old killed by a neighborhood watch volunteer in Florida — and Marcus Arbery, the father of Ahmaud Arbery — a 25-year-old who was pursued and killed by two white residents in Georgia, thanked Osaka via video during an interview on ESPN for furthering the conversation and raising global awareness about the violence against their loved ones.
+Osaka wore a black mask with Ahmaud Arbery's name written in white letters ahead of her third round match and did the same for Martin for the fourth round.

 No matter the outcome of the final, one thing is certain: There won't be any booing.